 the General T&C or in the Account Agreement.

 - The Institution without any prior notice may suspend or terminate

 the Client’s access and use of the API, as well as terminate this

 Agreement in case there are obvious grounds to believe that the

-Client has breached conditions of the Agreement.
+Client has breached terms and conditions of this Agreement.